mjtamlyn/ayb-notes/6-git-database.md

 ### Replication

 Every clone is a full copy of the data, and that's pretty cool.
+Now we can do that replication in hooks... or not.

+## Anti-features

+All the features - they're not here.